arunelectrosoft/arbyte-trainings/README.md

-# The Arbyte Python Tutorial Page
+# The Arbyte Training Tutorial Page
   Thanks to the GitHub opensource Architect themes.

-  This page is about teaching python in a complete sense as from requirement to testing approach.
+  This page is about training material collection for in-person training sense as from requirement to testing approach.